 Have you been told you or your child need spacers for braces?
 Most of us are familiar with what dental braces are, but not so many people know how orthodontic separators help braces function properly.

-Understanding intricacies like teeth spacers can help you obtain a transparent picture of the procedure involved with getting braces.
-And that can make the whole process seem a little less daunting.
+Understanding intricacies like teeth spacers can help you get a clear picture of the procedure involved with getting braces and make the whole process seem a little less daunting.

-In this post, we’re going to fill you in on all there is to know about getting dental spacers before braces.
+In this article, we’re going to fill you in on all there is to know about getting dental spacers before braces.
 We’ll offer the answers to questions like:

 - What do spacers do for your teeth?

 - Are spacers for braces painful?

 - Can you eat with them?